• Great Awakening | Definition, Summary, Key Figures, Significance, Effects, & Facts | Britannica

 • Atheism is a chain of fools.
 Communism is a yoke around the necks of its servants.
 Socialism is the gateway drug to the oblivion of communism.

 • We need democracy to get back to where it once belonged.
 Free to choose, you and me.
 Democracy and Christianity are the winning tickets to ride.
-The rest of it is a horrible waste of time.

 • The devolution of cultures is a global epidemic.
 Sewer cultures cover our globe.
 It has taken our culture about 60 years to fall this far.